QuentinRa/blog.quentinra.dev/tools/git/index.md

 **Atomic commits**: one commit means one change, such as adding one functionality.
-Do not make hundreds of changes making it hard to find when to commit, then the change, that ruined your project is.
+Do not make hundreds of changes making it hard to find what you did in a commit.

 **Short-Long description**: you can, and should make a short and a long description of your commits